 ResourcesA district professional learning plan provides the opportunity to establish short- and long-term professional learning goals for instruction, to articulate how professional learning will take place, and delineates desired outcomes.
 Approaching professional learning planning comprehensively allows districts to achieve efficiencies and alignment and reduce redundancy across the schools.
 Districts with successful professional learning initiatives typically align goals, activities and outcomes across their departments, schools, and district.
-With this approach, planning for digital learning becomes one facet of broader professional learning planning efforts.
-Following are resources that describe the general processes for developing district professional learning plans, which can be applied to professional learning plans related to technology.
+The following resources describe the general processes for developing district professional learning plans, which can be applied to professional learning plans related to technology.

 Essential ElementsBroadly, four components of professional learning planning are

 ResourcesWhat gaps in educator competencies related to digital learning need to be addressed to fulfill the state and district’s academic goals?
 As with any good plan, an early needs assessment can help focus professional learning efforts on activities that reflect gaps and priorities for classroom instruction related to digital learning.
 A clear understanding of learning needs also provides concrete outcomes or targets for professional learning opportunities and typically provides some insight into what the best methods for accomplishing different types of outcomes might be.
 Needs assessments may be conducted via surveys, observations and focus groups.